jordandraper/CS-Resources/Tech Interview Tips & Strategies.md

         4. Result: Highlight the outcome or results of your actions, emphasizing any accomplishments or positive impacts.

         Using the STAR format helps you effectively communicate your experiences and skills, making it easier for interviewers to understand how you've handled challenges in the past and how you might perform in the new role.

+        And to enhance STAR even more:

+         ✅ Think of 6-8 accomplishments you're most proud of, write those stories down and practice them out loud.
+By preparing a story bank in advance, you will give better data to your interviewer, you'll be more articulate, and you'll pick the best story for each question.
+Use these writing prompts:

+        For individual contributors, tell me about a time you:- Solved a technically challenging problem- Delivered a project overcoming difficult hurdles- Innovated a creative solution, or delivered well beyond expectations- Raised the bar / improved a practice or process- Resolved a disagreement (using data)- Received critical feedback- Saw a peer struggling

+        For managers, scale those up to the team or org level, and also add these:  - Managed a high and low performer  - Set a charter or new direction for your team

+        If your stories are meaty enough, they will work for every question they throw at you.

+        STAR formatted stories are too often underwhelming.
+Wow with these tips.

+        ✅ Start with a headline.
+Let me tell you about the time I [did this amazing thing].

+        ✅ Convey why the work was challenging and your contributions were key.
+Too often STAR stories sound ordinary, like anyone would have been successful.

+        ✅ Say I instead of We.
+Make it crystal clear what you did vs what others did.
+This is a common mistake because we are humble and speak as if we're all one team, but you won't get credit for your part if you say We instead of I.

+        ✅ For technical projects, go into the technical details.
+It's another opportunity to demonstrate hard skills.

+        ✅ End with learnings.
+What do you now teach others due to this experience?
+This is optional but when it fits, it shows great maturity.

 - Earn bonus points by quantifying your business impact and revenue contributions.

 ##### End